vanducng/datafold-docs/docs/development_testing/cloud.md

 Set up Datafold's [open-source data-diff](/development_testing/open_source) before configuring the cloud integration below.
 :::

-Looking to dig into changes even more? **Datafold Cloud** gives you insight into value changes.
+Want to see even more? **Datafold Cloud** gives you insight into value-level changes.

 ### Create an Account